- What is ISO 9001:2015?

 What is a Carrier Oil?

-All of our oils are 100% pure and natural and free from any chemicals or pesticides.
+All of our Essential Oils and Carrier Oils are 100% pure and natural.
 Although all of our products are of premium quality, not all of the oils have the Organic certification; however, we have now added an Organic line of Essential Oils and Carrier Oils that are accompanied by authentic certificates of organic production under strict supervision by internationally-recognized certifying bodies.

 What are the different methods of extraction?